finnito/Science/content/09scie/plants-as-producers/2-plant-reproduction.md

 3. Once on a different plant, this pollen can fertilise the flower by landing on its stigma
 4. The pollen may _germinate_ (grow down into) the ovule of the plant
 5. This can result in the growth of seeds or fruit
+6. These seeds can be carried away from the plan by animals, wind, or rain

 ---